palmtreephp/php-cs-fixer-config/README.md

 ## Usage

 Create a `.php_cs.dist` file in your project's root directory.
-You can copy a typical config file from this repository desired
+You can copy a typical config file from this repository if desired:

 ```bash
 $ cp vendor/palmtree/php-cs-fixer-config/.php_cs.dist .